 Courses

-• BA (Hons) English Language and Literature
+• BA English Language and Literature

-• BA (Hons) English and Modern Languages
+• BA English and Modern Languages

-• BA (Hons) Classics and English
+• BA Classics and English

-• BA (Hons) History and English
+• BA History and English

-The course
+The Course

-The BA (Hons) in English Language and Literature at Oxford is a three-year degree.
+The BA in English Language and Literature at Oxford is a three-year degree.
 Its distinctive feature is its historical breadth: you will finish your degree having studied the full range of English literature, with compulsory papers on literature from 650 to the present day and the opportunity to specialise in the areas that interest you most in your final year.
 There’s more detail about the course on the Faculty website.
 If you are taking English with another subject, you’ll study roughly half the English degree, and there is the opportunity to combine your two subjects in some of the papers.

 English is a very rewarding subject to study at university level.
 You will develop a deep knowledge of individual authors, literary movements, historical periods, and theoretical approaches that you will draw on for the rest of your life.
 You will gain skills that will equip you for a wide variety of careers: skills of written and spoken communication, analysis, and interpretation at the highest level.
 In recent years, students who have studied English at Queen’s have gone into teaching, journalism, publishing, arts administration, marketing, law, acting, public relations, international relations, social policy, and the Civil Service.
 A significant proportion have loved their course so much that they’ve gone on to Master’s and PhD study.
 The Faculty website has more information about careers for English students.